thangvietle1289/design-patterns-in-java/README.md

 # design-patterns-in-java
-Design patterns implemented in Java taken from the Gang of Four book.
+Design patterns taken from the Gang of Four book, implemented and presented for Pluralsight by Bryan Hansen.